Liability to Passengers

 The common carriers are carriers of goods in respect of carriage of passenger’s luggage unless the passenger carries the luggage himself in his sole charge.

 Whether or not the carrier is a common carrier in the circumstances depends on whether he or it holds himself out as a common carrier of such articles.
 Where he is a private carrier, he must take reasonable care of the goods.
-Where he is a common carrier, he must provide reasonable facilities and becomes liable for safe custody of luggage until it is delivered to the passenger or taken by him.
+Where he is a common carrier, he must provide reasonable facilities and becomes liable for the safe custody of luggage until it is delivered to the passenger or taken by him.

 Goods coming within the ordinary description of personal luggage are covered.
-Where they are outside such descriptions the contract of carriage may be inapplicable and the carrier may not be liable unless, aware of it, he accepts it for its carriage.
+Where they are outside such descriptions, the contract of carriage may be inapplicable, and the carrier may not be liable unless, aware of it, he accepts it for its carriage.
 What is ordinary personal luggage in the circumstances depends on the circumstances of the passenger.

 A common carrier is not bound to carry goods which are outside of those which he ordinarily carries.
 He is not bound to carry dangerous goods.
 A consignor warrants by implication that the goods may be carried in the ordinary way and are not dangerous unless this is specifically disclosed and accepted by the carrier.

-The consignor is liable for damage resulting from breach of the warranty, even if he is not aware that the goods were dangerous.
+The consignor is liable for damage resulting from a breach of the warranty, even if he is not aware that the goods were dangerous.
 In this context, danger may refer to danger to life, bodily injury or damage to vehicles or other goods being carried.

 Certain classes of dangerous goods are subjected to special requirements.
 They must be marked, labelled and carried in a particular way.
 A consignment notice and many safety measures are required in the case of a wide range of dangerous substances.
 Various harmonised labelling obligations apply.

-The carriers must take due care for the safety and comfort of passenger.
+The carriers must take due care for the safety and comfort of passengers.
 They are liable for the actions of their employees in the course of their employment.
 If there are any sources of danger, internal or external, which might be apprehended, reasonable care must be taken to ensure that passengers do not suffer loss or damage.

 The carriers are responsible for the sufficiency of their vehicles.
 They must comply with the requisite standards.
 Common law obligations require that they be tested to ensure there are no defects which reasonable and careful examination would disclose.
 More detailed specific statutory rules apply.
 Periodic testing obligations apply and must be complied with.
 Vehicles are subject to detailed rules on construction.